175th Infantry Regiment (United States): War of 1812

-Baltimore Town remained calm until the approach of the second war with England.
+Baltimore Town remained calm until the outbreak of the War of 1812.
 The Fifth Regiment had grown into a strong and well trained organization, and as the principal military group in the town, it promptly marched to Bladensburg when news of the British approach to Washington arrived.
 But here again the experience was similar to that of Smallwood's men at Long Island in 1776.
-When the British attack began, the hastily assembled raw American militia retreated and the Fifth was left to oppose the British troopers with only Commodore Barney's artillery in support.
-But the 5th Regiment held its ground until it was swept back by outnumbering enemy forces.
+When the British attack began, the hastily assembled raw American militia retreated and the Fifth was left to oppose the British with only Commodore Barney's artillery in support.
+But the 5th Regiment held its ground until it was swept back by superior British forces.

-Not many days later, the British fleet appeared off Baltimore and the Fifth immediately took its place in the defense works.
-Early on the morning of 12 September 1814, Wellington's Invincibles, led by General Ross, fresh from their defeat of Napoleon Bonaparte in the Peninsular War, attacked the lines held by the Fifth Regiment.
-Following their landing near Sparrows Point, the British forces advanced up the Patapsco Neck between Jones Creek and Back River.
+Not many days later, a British fleet appeared off Baltimore and the Fifth immediately took its place in the defense works.
+Early on the morning of 12 September 1814, British troops under General Robert Ross attacked the lines held by the Fifth Regiment.
+Following their landing near Sparrows Point, the British advanced up the Patapsco Neck between Jones Creek and Back River.
 The Fifth Regiment met the British Army in a heated meeting engagement along the line formed by the Bread and Cheese Creek.
-Early in the battle, General Ross was killed not far in front of the position held by the Independent Blues Company of the regiment.
-The regiment, outnumbered, slowly fought the British forces as they fell back to the earthen defenses established across Hampstead Hill (preserved now as Patterson Park).
-The spirited Battle of North Point along with the formidable defenses around Baltimore convinced the British commander to withdrawal and redirect the attack on the city against Fort McHenry.
-That attack too, failed and the British withdrew from the Chesapeake.
-The British defeats at the battles of North Point and Baltimore were major factors which led to the Treaty of Ghent which ended the war between the Americans and the British.
+Early in the battle, Ross was killed not far in front of the position held by the Independent Blues Company of the regiment.
+The regiment, outnumbered, slowly fell back to the earthen defenses established across Hampstead Hill (preserved now as Patterson Park).
+The Battle of North Point along with the formidable defenses around Baltimore convinced British Colonel Arthur Brooke to withdraw and instead bombard Fort McHenry.
+When the bombardment failed to lead to the fort's capitulation or evacuation by American forces, the British withdrew from the Chesapeake.
 The 175th Infantry is one of only nineteen Army National Guard units with campaign credit for the War of 1812.